 For most companies, COVID-19 was a wake-up call.
-Although disaster recovery and business continuity plans are nothing new, most are written to combat a regional incident, a computer hack, or a natural disaster—nothing as big or all-encompassing as a global pandemic of the magnitude that we're experiencing.
+Although disaster recovery and business continuity management plans are nothing new, most are written to combat a regional incident, a computer hack, or a natural disaster—nothing as big or all-encompassing as a global pandemic of the magnitude that we're experiencing.

 So, where should companies go from here?
-How can they create a disaster recovery and business continuity plan that truly prepares them for anything?
+How can they create a disaster recovery strategy and business continuity plan that truly prepares them for anything?
 And, just as important, how should they use the lessons learned in 2020 to disaster-proof their company going forward?